kn-lim/XIVAutoCrafter/README.md

 | Page Up | `page_up` |
 | Page Down | `page_down` |

-## FAQ
+# FAQ

 - **Does the game need to be in focus?**
-    - Yes, until further updates.
+    - Yes.

-## TODO
+# TODO

-- Customized GUI to better show information
+- Sanitize user input properly
 - More supported hotkeys
+- Show estimated time to complete the craft
+- Game no longer needs to be in focus
+- Allow switching crafts while remembering current food and potion duration